DecisiveAI/mdai-docs/README.md

 <img src="src/media/logo.png" alt="MyDecisive logo">

-## ⚠️ **Pre-Alpha Disclaimer**
+## ⚠️ **Alpha Disclaimer**
 This open-source project is currently under construction and is subject to frequent changes and updates.
-For more information about our pre-alpha release, see our [Pre-Alpha Disclaimer](./DISCLAIMER.md)
+For more information about our alpha release, see our [Alpha Disclaimer](./DISCLAIMER.md)

 ----